 After your bank approves the form, please scan it and send by email to the Student Accounts Unit by email: email@example.com

-will entitle you to a 2.5% discount from annual tuition fees (the discount has already been deducted from the voucher).
-This voucher can be paid at any bank branch .
+will entitle you to a 2.5% discount from annual tuition fees.
+Discount will be given to payments made by 14/9/2021.
+This voucher can be paid at any bank branch.